ezmegy/RasterPathCodingTask/README.md

 Input:
 Initialise input from the terminal.
 You can choose to input all the data manually or to enter absolute path to an input file containing the data.

+Output:
+Results will be printed to terminal and you also have to enter a path to valid file or directory to write the results into.